alivmran/UniGo/README.md

 # Install server dependencies
 npm install

-# Create a .env file (or modify config.js) with your secrets:
+# Create a .env file

   PORT=5000

   MONGO_URI=your_mongodb_connection_string

   JWT_SECRET=your_jwt_secret

 # Run the server
  node server.js

  The server will run on http://localhost:5000

 3. Frontend Setup

 Open a new terminal, navigate to the frontend directory, and launch the React application.

 cd FrontEnd